Skip to main content

 OAuth2 (Client Credentials)

-To authenticate with the source system, the client ID and client secret are passed to the Get token endpoint to get an access token.
-The returned token is then used for all upcoming requests.
+To authenticate with the source system, the Client ID and Client Secret are passed to the Get token endpoint to get an access token.
+The returned token is then used for all subsequent requests.

-The grant type client_credentials is being used.
-The client credentials are sent via the request body (default) or they can be sent as a Basic Auth header if required.
+The grant type client_credentials is used.
+The client credentials are sent via the request body (default), or can be sent as a Basic Auth header if required.

 User inputs required in the data connection: